 June 02, 2014 09:00 ET

-"This can change," says UK better hospital food advocate at Peterborough media conference tomorrow
+"This can change," says UK better hospital food advocate at Oshawa media conference tomorrow

 In the United Kingdom where over 82,000 patient meals a day are wasted, Alex Jackson with a group called Sustain, is trying to change the kind of food patients in the UK are served.

-Jackson will be in Peterborough for a media conference, tomorrow Tuesday June 3, 2014 at 9 a.m. at the Peterborough Public Library (boardroom), 345 Aylmer Street North, Peterborough.
+Jackson will be in Oshawa for a media conference, tomorrow Tuesday June 3, 2014 at 2 p.m. at the Royal Canadian Legion, Branch 43, 471 Simcoe Street South, Oshawa.
 He'll share the experiences of Sustain's The Campaign for Better Hospital Food, which aims to get the UK government to introduce mandatory nutritional, environmental and ethical standards for food served to patients in hospitals in England.

 Ontario hospitals, nursing homes, schools and universities should be serving locally grown food that's cooked in-house.
 "More and more, they're not," says Louis Rodrigues a former hospital chef and regional vice-president of the Ontario Council of Hospital Unions (OCHU).
 Rodrigues led a local hospital food campaign in Kingston to keep patient meals in-house at the Kingston General Hospital (KGH).
 Ultimately the hospital contracted out patient food to a multi-national factory food operation west of Toronto.
 Prepared food is now trucked down Hwy.
 401 to the Kingston hospital.